SebOuellette/pooler/README.md

 The advantage of Pooler however, is that there is no need for the rest of boost or any other threading library.
 Pooler is built using standard c++ conditional_lock objects, so any compiler capable of C++11 can already compile a project with Pooler.
 <br><br>
-Pooler is great for existing projects where the addition of a whole threading library will either be too complicated to implement pratically, or introduce a large amount of overhead to the codebase.
+Pooler is great for existing projects where the addition of a whole threading library will either be too complicated to implement practically, or would introduce a large amount of overhead to the codebase.
 These frustrations were the driving forces behind the development of Pooler.
 ## Pooler vs Boost